Last Updated on August 22, 2020 by Gary Hargrave

 The application of this process is quite large because most of the docking and pipeline industries have to rely upon underwater welders to get the job done.

 Topics Covered in This Article

 There are basically two types of underwater welding.
 One is known as wet welding and the other is known as dry welding.
 Let’s learn about them in brief:

 This process basically supplies continuous gas bubbles across the arc area within which the whole welding process is performed.
 Apart from that, this process uses special welding rods for drawing beads and also requires up to 400 amps of DC electricity to perform.
 The main advantage of this process is its simplicity and cost-effectiveness.

 Dry underwater welding is also known as hyperbaric welding which is basically performed under a hyperbaric chamber inside water.
 The technique here is a special mixture of gas which is filled inside the chamber.
 The gas which consists of oxygen, helium, and argon duly help to keep the water away from getting into the chamber which subsequently allows the welder to perform high-quality welding under a completely dry condition.

-Now let’s take a look at some of the notable areas over which underwater welding is frequently used:
+Now let’s take a look at some of the notable areas over which underwater welding is frequently used.

-Where Is Underwater Welding Used?
+Where Is Underwater Welding Used: Applications of Underwater Welding

 - Underwater Pipelines: Underwater pipelines or submarine pipelines are a huge area where underwater welding is frequently used.
 Most of these pipelines transport oil and gas from one state or area to another.